-At 110 Ohm and 101dB/mW Sensitivity, an amp is highly recommended; not because it’s hard to drive, but rather it comes with an extremely bulky 1/4″ adapter which most higher-end amplifiers have.
-What is Sensitivity in Headphones?
-[Explained] This headphone was made to run with an amp of some sort.
-I used the Bryston BHA-1.
+At 110 Ohm Impedance and 101dB/mW Sensitivity, an amp is highly recommended; not because it’s hard to drive, but rather because it comes with an extremely bulky 1/4″ adapter which most higher-end amplifiers have.

 Comfort & Build

-Even so, if I were looking for a perfect-sounding end game type of headphone, the Utopia is it hands down.
+Even so, if I were looking for a perfect-sounding end-game type of headphones, the Utopia is it hands down.